Balneario de Mondariz

 El Palacio del Acqua

-The "Palace of Water" is a recent (and stunning) addition to the Balneario de Mondariz.
+The "" is a recent (and stunning) addition to the Balneario de Mondariz.
 The three-story stone building, which opened in 2005, has 3,000 square meters of "thermal-leisure activities" beneath a transparent dome.
 Key features include a waterfall, a large swimming pool, bubble chairs, water-massage seats, a "hydro-massage toadstool," and seven saunas that are heated at different temperatures and humidity levels.
 (Each sauna has its own adjacent cold-water pool.)
 You can order natural fruit juices on the terrace overlooking the main pool, or--in warm weather--you can enjoy a thermal pool and a dry sauna outdoors.

 Other spa facilities